 Designed and built for long range cruising, this yacht for sale has crossed the Atlantic several times.
 Twin 1,010hp Mitsubishi diesel engines give her a cruising speed of 12 knots and she is fitted with zero speed stabilisers.

-Her broker commented: “She represents a timeless fusion of classic and contemporary lines yet the potential of an expedition yacht, a must see priced to be sold.”
+Her broker commented: “She represents a timeless fusion of classic and contemporary lines yet has the potential of an expedition yacht, a must-see priced to be sold.”

 MCA compliant and fully Bureau Veritas certified, L’Albatros is asking €5.5 million.